Mastering the Concept of Number

 3. Content workshops.
 These workshops are for teachers and parents on teaching mathematics milestone concepts and procedures.
 For example, they address questions such as: How to teach arithmetic facts easily?
 How to teach fractions to students more effectively?

+How to develop the concepts of algebra easily?
+In these workshops, we use a new approach called Vertical Acceleration.
+In this approach, we begin with a simple concept from arithmetic and take it to the algebraic level.
 We offer individual diagnosis and tutoring services for children and adults to help them with their mathematics learning difficulties and learning problems, in general, and dyscalculia, in particular.
 We provide:

 1. Consultation with and training for parents and teachers to help their children cope with and overcome their anxieties and difficulties in learning mathematics.